Table of Contents

 Top educators advocate for "Smart Study," but here is the specific protocol to "read" without reading.

-Create a spreadsheet for Opening and Closing lines.
-Memorize them.
+Create a spreadsheet for Opening and Closing lines. ๐ฏ NTA frequently asks to identify novels by their opening lines (Asked in Exam).

-Authors explain their "thesis" in the Preface.
-NTA loves asking questions from here because it contains the critical theory behind the work.
+Authors explain their "thesis" here. ๐ฏ Always read the Preface; it contains the critical theory behind the work (Asked in Exam).

 3. The "Context Over Content" Shift